do0p/kubetraining/Readme.md

-# How to setup Kubernetes and Argocd on WSL2
+# Setup Kubernetes and Argocd on WSL2
 This guide should help getting a kubernetes installation running locally on a Windows machine and accessible via WSL.

 ## Install Docker and Minikube on WSL